MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

 ### Links

 ### Code Blocks
+Inline code highlighting is done with backticks ` `` ` around the code like ``` `this` ```.
+If you have a block of code then put three backticks before and after the block of code.
+Markdown also supports code highlighting.

 ### More
 There's so much more that Markdown can do but this is a solid foundation.
 To learn about all the wonders of Markdown, visit the [Markdown wiki](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to get a more complete list of what Markdown can do to help you creaate stunning and neat looking websites and files!

+## Extra Handy Tools
+* [ScreenToLayers: ](https://apps.apple.com/us/app/screentolayers) This app converts open windows on your desktop into pngs/PSD files and makes them look neat.
+It's what I use for most of the application screenshots in this guide.